-Messiah – Messiah is actually one of the quickest rising baby names in America and not just in celebrity-land.
-The rapper T.I., opted for the name for one of his sons.
-He also chose King, Major and Heiress for his other offspring.
+Messiah – Messiah is actually one of the quickest-rising baby names in America and not just in celebrity land.
+Celebrity Dad, Nick Cannon opted for the name as the middle name of one of his sons Rise Messiah.
+He also has Powerful Queen and Zillion Heir in his repertoire of offspring.

-Majesty – Messiah’s middle name?
-Ya’Majesty… as you would expect.
-Jermaine Jackson also opted for Majesty when naming his son… JerMajesty to be exact.
+Majesty – Jermaine Jackson opted for Majesty when naming his son… JerMajesty to be exact.
 No, I’m not making this up…